-Nearly 40,000 fires occur each year, causing 170 deaths and 1,300 injuries, according to National Fire Information Database of Canada.
+Nearly 40,000 fires occur during the winter holidays season, causing 170 deaths and 1,300 injuries, according to the National Fire Information Database of Canada.
 Here are the four main holiday fire hazards, and how to avoid them:

 Get your chimney inspected and cleaned before the holidays.

-Check your smoke and carbon monoxide detectors to make sure that're working well.
+Check your smoke and carbon monoxide detectors to make sure they're working well.